Posterior Contraction rate and Asymptotic Bayes Optimality for one-group shrinkage priors in sparse normal means problem: Contraction rate of posterior distribution using global-local shrinkage priors

-The minimax rate is considered to be a useful benchmark for the rate of contraction of posterior distributions.
-According to the Theorem 2.5 of \cite{ghosal2000convergence}, posterior distributions cannot contract around the truth faster than the minimax risk.
-Thus it is of considerable interest to investigate if the posterior distribution generated by a Bayesian procedure contracts around the truth at the minimax rate or not.
-When $\boldsymbol{\theta}_0 \in l_0[q_n]$, \cite{donoho1992maximum} proved that the minimax risk under the usual squared $L_2$ loss $|| \boldsymbol{\tilde{\theta}} -\boldsymbol{\theta} ||^2=\sum_{i=1}^{n} (\tilde{\theta}_i-\theta_i)^2$ is asymptotically of the form

 when $q_n \to \infty $ as $ n \to \infty$ and $q_n=o(n)$.
-For $q_n \propto n^{\beta}, 0< \beta<1$, the minimax risk as obtained by \cite{donoho1992maximum} is $q_n \log n$(1+o(1)) up to some multiplicative constant.
-The results on the posterior concentration rate available in the literature are in terms of $q_n \log n$.
-See ,e.g., the results on the spike-and-slab Lasso proved by \cite{rovckova2018bayesian}, the Lasso used by \cite{bickel2009simultaneous} and the horseshoe due to \cite{van2014horseshoe}.
-This is referred to as the ``near-minimax" rate in this literature, since the exact constant is not necessarily guaranteed.
-In both the empirical Bayes and full Bayes approaches, our results show that under the broad class of priors we consider, the posterior distributions of $\boldsymbol{\theta}$ contract around the truth at a near minimax rate, which generalizes the results of \cite{van2014horseshoe} and \cite{van2017adaptive}.
+Many results on the posterior concentration rate available in the literature are in terms of $q_n \log n$.
+See,e.g., \cite{van2017adaptive} and some references therein.
+This is referred to as the ``near-minimax" rate in this literature.
+It may be however noted that the near-minimax rate $q_n \log n$ is equivalent to the minimax rate if $q_n \sim n^{\beta}$ for some $0<\beta<1$.
+In both the empirical Bayes and full Bayes approaches, our results in the next subsections show that under the broad classes of priors, the posterior distributions of $\boldsymbol{\theta}$ contract around the truth at a near minimax rate, which substantially generalize the results of \cite{van2014horseshoe} and \cite{van2017adaptive} proved for the horseshoe.